CarlosMartinezPerez/carlosmp_embarcatech_hbr_2025/cara_coroa/README.md

 # Coin Flip Test with `rand()` in C

 This repository contains a small C program that simulates a coin flip to test the `rand()` function from the standard library for the absence of bias in "Heads" or "Tails" outcomes.
+It is part of the studies for the galton_board project.

 ## Source Code